mbarbin/cmdlang/doc/docs/explanation/README.md

 # Explanation

-Welcome to the Explanation section of the `commandlang` documentation.
-Here, we delve into the details of how `commandlang` works, its design principles, and our future plans.
+Welcome to the Explanation section of the `cmdlang` documentation.
+Here, we delve into the details of how `cmdlang` works, its design principles, and our future plans.
 This section is intended to provide a deeper understanding of the project for developers and contributors.

 ## Architecture

-`commandlang` is composed of several parts:
+`cmdlang` is composed of several parts:

 - **Core Specification Language**: A kernel command-line parsing specification language written as an OCaml EDSL.
-- **OCaml Library**: Exposes a single module, `Commandlang.Command`, with no dependencies, to build command-line parsers in total abstraction using ergonomic helpers.
+- **OCaml Library**: Exposes a single module, `Cmdlang.Command`, with no dependencies, to build command-line parsers in total abstraction using ergonomic helpers.
-- **Translation Libraries**: Convert `commandlang` parsers at runtime into `cmdliner`, `core.command`, or `climate` parsers.
+- **Translation Libraries**: Convert `cmdlang` parsers at runtime into `cmdliner`, `core.command`, or `climate` parsers.

 ## Experimental Status

-`commandlang` is currently under construction and considered experimental.
+`cmdlang` is currently under construction and considered experimental.
 We are actively seeking feedback to validate our design and engage with other declarative command-line enthusiasts.

 ## Future Plans